emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 Just remember to reset the "start" value of your primary key sequences after a data load like that.

-### Deleting some rows out of order
+### 4. Deleting some rows out of order

-Rather than using the potentially dangerous `ON DELETE CASCADE`, you can use deferrable constraints to let you delete rows from a series of tables in a forgiving order.
+Rather than using the potentially dangerous [`REFERENCES ...
+ON DELETE CASCADE`](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK), you can use deferrable constraints to let you delete rows from a series of tables in a forgiving order.
 This could be useful when tearing down stubbed data in an integration test.

 ```sql
 CREATE TABLE countries (